stepci/stepci/docs/integration/bun.md

-# Integrating with Jest
+# Integrating with Bun

-[Jest](https://jestjs.io/) is a popular JavaScript testing framework created by Facebook.
-It is used for testing the functionality of applications and libraries
+[Bun](https://bun.sh) ships with a fast, built-in, Jest-compatible test runner

-Step CI runner can be used directly in JavaScript testing tools
+Step CI runner can be used directly in Bun

 ## Preparation